Monksthorpe Chapel walk

-From the courtyard, go through the white picket gate and follow the garden path towards the church, past the carp pond.
-Leave the gardens and go through the gate on your left before the church.
+Follow the one-way system towards the church, past the carp pond.
+Leave the gardens through a small gate and go through the gate on your left before the church.

 Go past St. Peter's church and bear right following the fenceline of the gardens.
 From time to time, the field will be home to the tenant farmer's herd of Lincoln Red cattle.
 Do take care when walking through the field and keep your dogs on a short lead.
 Look to your left and you will see the remains of the deserted medieval village.
 Go through the wrought iron kissing gate and continue across the field to the stile.

 Explore the lumps and bumps of the once thriving village of Gunby, which was originally known as 'Gunnebi' and is first recorded in the Domesday Survey when the land was granted to Eudo Fitz Spirewic, a Norman baron.
 All that remains today are the earthworks of hollow-ways, tracks and housing platforms.
 When walking across the parkland, look out for brown hare, green woodpecker and mistle thrush.

 Cross Gunby Lane and continue straight on along the edge of the fields towards Candlesby.
 The path bears slightly to the right.
 Climb over the stile and you will come out behind Candlesby church.

 From Candlesby church, turn left and head down the hill towards the corral.
 Please close the gate carefully behind you.
 The path continues along the edges of the fields bearing slightly to the left.
 The footpath is well marked with yellow arrows, until you come out at the concrete bridleway.

 When you reach the bridleway, turn right and continue straight on until you reach the road.